babylonchain/finality-provider/docs/operation.md

 ### Registering a validator to Babylon

-Register the Validator with Babylon.
-Now, the Validator is ready to receive delegations.
+The BTC validator can be registered with Babylon through the `register-validator` command.
 The output contains the hash of the validator registration Babylon transaction.

 ```bash
 $ valcli daemon register-validator --btc-pk 903fab42070622c551b188c983ce05a31febcab300244daf7d752aba
 {
     "tx_hash": "800AE5BBDADE974C5FA5BD44336C7F1A952FAB9F5F9B43F7D4850BA449319BAA"
 }